-Asbestos Council of Victoria/GARDS has been operating for 25 years (since 1991) to support asbestos sufferers in Gippsland and throughout Victoria.
-We are a not for profit organisation, endorsed as a deductible gift recipient and have Charity Tax concession, and are the largest asbestos support and advocacy group in Victoria.
+Asbestos Council of Victoria/GARDS has been operating since 1991 to support asbestos sufferers in Gippsland and throughout Victoria.
+We are a not for profit organisation, endorsed as a deductible gift recipient and have Charity Tax concession, & has the charity tick of approval.
+We are the only asbestos support and advocacy group in Victoria.
+Since 2020 we also support silica sufferers and their families.

-- The ACV/GARDS organisation is operated by one paid worker and a band of dedicated volunteers
+- The ACV/GARDS organisation is operated by one full time worker and one part time worker with a band of dedicated volunteers

 - ACV/GARDS offers 24/7 telephone information and support services